Efury1/Efury1/README.md

 __________________________________________

 <h2 align="center">Projects I'm proud of working on </h2>
-  <p align="center"> EarScanner application at the QUT Biofabrication Lab.
-This Swift application was designed to assist individuals born with microtia in creating their own prosthetic ear, providing them with enhanced accessibility. </p>
+  <p align="center"><ul>EarScanner application at the QUT Biofabrication Lab.
+This Swift application was designed to assist individuals born with microtia in creating their own prosthetic ear, providing them with enhanced accessibility. </ul> </p>
-  <p align="center"> Accessibility for OneModel.
-This involves/involved updating the website to include accessiible practises.</p>
+  <p align="center"><ul> Accessibility for OneModel.
+This involves making the website compatiable with a screen reader and ensuring there's keyboard navigation.<ul></p>

 _________________________________________